rwdroge/pug2024OTEL/README.md

 ## Your Workshop Environment

 This repository will contain all of the resources required to be able to perform all tasks.
-We have Windows environments in the cloud setup for you to use, you will receive connection information from your workshop hosts.
+We do have Windows environments in the cloud setup for you to use, you will receive connection information from your workshop hosts if you want to use those.

-If you want to perform this workshop on your own laptop, make sure to have at least installed:
+If you want to perform this workshop on your own laptop or VM, make sure to have at least installed:

 * OpenEdge 12.8.x (PASOE, Database, Client-Networking, PDSOE)
 * Docker (Desktop)